DataGrid AI

 • Tip: If a user is not seeing DataGrid pins on home in their assigned areas, zoom in on the map a bit closer to the street!

-• DataGrid Pins will also appear on home within 300m of a user's location if the user's role has the "DataGrid On-Demand" permission enabled.
+• Note: DataGrid Pins also appear on homes within 300m of a user's location if the user's role has the "DataGrid On-Demand" permission enabled.

 Part 3: Convert a DataGrid Pin into a Lead